Bree Fram

-Colonel Bree Fram is an American military officer, astronautical engineer, and transgender rights activist.
+Bree Fram (born 1979) is an American astronautical engineer, transgender rights activist, and retired military officer.
 She served in the United States Air Force during the Iraq War and was deployed to Iraq and Qatar as part of the 2003 invasion of Iraq.
-Fram is an officer in the United States Space Force and, as the first transgender person to be promoted to the rank of colonel, she is the highest-ranking transgender officer in the United States Armed Forces.
+Fram later served as an officer in the United States Space Force and, as the first transgender person to be promoted to the rank of colonel, she was the highest-ranking transgender officer in the United States Armed Forces.
 She came out as a transgender woman in 2016, while serving in a command position, and served through the re-imposition of the transgender military ban from 2019 to 2021.
-Fram co-leads the United States Department of the Air Force's LGBTQ+ Initiatives Team and, from 2021 to 2023, served as president of the military transgender advocacy nonprofit organization SPARTA Pride.
+Fram co-led the United States Department of the Air Force's LGBTQ+ Initiatives Team and, from 2021 to 2023, served as president of the military transgender advocacy nonprofit organization SPARTA Pride.
+She was forced to retire from the military in 2026, following President Donald Trump's Executive Order 14183 that barred transgender people from serving in the armed forces.
+In 2026, Fram ran in the 2026 U.S. House election for Virginia's 11th congressional district.

-Education
+Background and education

+Fram's maternal great-grandfather, Ludwig Hirsekorn, served in the Imperial German Army during World War I and was awarded the Iron Cross 1st class.
+During the Third Reich, Ludwig was persecuted by the Nazis for being Jewish and fled from Germany to France and then to the United States.
+His son, Fram's maternal grandfather Fred S. Hirsekorn, was the youngest first sergeant in the European Theatre during World War II, earning two bronze stars and refusing a battlefield commission for valor in order to stay with his soldiers.
+Fram's paternal grandfather, Paul Fram, was the son of Ukrainian and Latvian Jewish refugees and served as a United States Army Signal Corps officer during World War II.
+She also descends from a member of the House of Burgesses, who served in the Virginia General Assembly in the 1650s, and from patriots of the American Revolutionary War.

-Fram graduated from the University of Minnesota with a bachelor's degree in aerospace engineering in 2001.
-She earned a Master of Science degree in astronautical engineering from the Air Force Institute of Technology in 2007 and a Master of Arts degree in national security and strategic studies from the Naval War College in 2021.
+Fram is from Mendota Heights, Minnesota and graduated from the University of Minnesota with a bachelor's degree in aerospace engineering in 2001.
+She earned a Master of Science degree in astronautical engineering from the Air Force Institute of Technology of Air University in 2007 and a Master of Arts degree in national security and strategic studies from the Naval War College in 2021.